design-tokens/community-group/technical-reports/format/composite-types.md

 </aside>

-….might be exported to Sass like this:
+… might be exported to Sass like this:

 <aside class="example" title="Sass output with fallback">